Install Ransomware Prevention

 1. In your Start menu, select Run > services.msc.

-2. Depending on your asset, start either the Rapid7 Endpoint Prevention 64bit service or the Rapid7 Endpoint Prevention 32bit service.
+2. Start the Rapid7 Endpoint Prevention 64bit service.

 Uninstall Ransomware Prevention while leaving the agent intact

-1. In the command prompt, navigate to the directory where your Ransomware Prevention add-on is located.
+1. Open a Command Prompt as an Administrator and navigate to the directory where your Ransomware Prevention add-on is located.

 2. Run one of these commands:

-• If password protection is turned off: Msiexec /x MVArmorInstallation_x64.msi /qn
+• If password protection is turned off: msiexec /x MVArmorInstallation.msi /qn

 If you want to generate a log file when the uninstallation finishes, you can run a modified edition of this command for that purpose.
 Substitute the {log-path} portion with the path where you want the log file to be placed: